core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # Key Update for OSCORE (KUDOS) # {#sec-rekeying-method}

 This section defines KUDOS, a lightweight procedure that two OSCORE peers can use to update their keying material and establish a new OSCORE Security Context.
+Hereafter, the document refers to two specific peers that run KUDOS to update specifically one of their OSCORE Security Contexts.

 KUDOS relies on the OSCORE Option defined in {{RFC8613}} and extended as defined in {{ssec-oscore-option-extensions}}, as well as on the support function updateCtx() defined in {{ssec-update-function}}.

-In order to run KUDOS, two peers perform a message exchange of OSCORE-protected CoAP messages.
-This message exchange between the two peers is defined in {{ssec-derive-ctx}}, with particular reference to the stateful FS mode providing forward secrecy.
-Building on the same message exchange, the possible use of the stateless no-FS mode is defined in {{no-fs-mode}}, as intended to peers that are not able to write in non-volatile memory.
+In order to run KUDOS, two peers exchange OSCORE-protected CoAP messages.
+The key update procedure is defined in {{ssec-derive-ctx}}, with particular reference to the stateful FS mode providing forward secrecy.
+The possible use of the stateless no-FS mode is defined in {{no-fs-mode}}, as intended to peers that are not able to write in non-volatile memory.
 Two peers MUST run KUDOS in FS mode if they are both capable to.

 The key update procedure has the following properties.

 * KUDOS can be initiated by either peer.
-In particular, the CoAP client or the CoAP server may start KUDOS by sending a rekeying message.

 * The new OSCORE Security Context enjoys forward secrecy, unless KUDOS is run in no-FS mode (see {{no-fs-mode}}).

-* The same ID Context value used in the old OSCORE Security Context is preserved in the new Security Context.
-Furthermore, the ID Context value never changes throughout the KUDOS execution.
+* The same ID Context value used in the old OSCORE Security Context (if set) is preserved in the new OSCORE Security Context.

+* The same Sender and Recipient IDs used in the old OSCORE Security Context are preserved in the new OSCORE Security Context.

-* KUDOS is robust against a peer rebooting, and it especially avoids the reuse of AEAD (nonce, key) pairs.
+* KUDOS is robust against a peer rebooting and loss of state, and it especially avoids the reuse of AEAD (nonce, key) pairs.

-* KUDOS completes in one round trip by exchanging two CoAP messages.
+* KUDOS typically completes in one round trip by exchanging two OSCORE-protected CoAP messages.
 The two peers achieve mutual key confirmation in a following exchange, which is protected with the newly established OSCORE Security Context.

 ## Extensions to the OSCORE Option # {#ssec-oscore-option-extensions}

-In order to support the message exchange for establishing a new OSCORE Security Context, this document extends the use of the OSCORE Option originally defined in {{RFC8613}} as follows.
+This document extends the use of the OSCORE Option originally defined in {{RFC8613}} as follows.

 * This document defines the usage of the eight least significant bit, called "Extension-1 Flag", in the first byte of the OSCORE Option containing the OSCORE flag bits.
 The registration of this flag bit in the "OSCORE Flag Bits" registry is specified in {{iana-cons-flag-bits}}.